 History of the Federal Reserve

-This 45-60-minute presentation tracks the evolution of the Federal Reserve's role as a central bank through different economic periods.
+This 45-60-minute presentation describes the evolution of the Federal Reserve's role as a central bank through different economic periods.
 Topics covered include:

-- Creation of the Federal Reserve System, 1913
+- The Creation of The Federal Reserve System, 1913

 - The Federal Reserve's response to the Great Depression, 1933